 If a matter only relates to one person, or a smaller working group, send a quick, direct message with Webex Teams.
 Even easier, you can search your messages for vital information later.

 Once a workflow is established, your organization will need documents on best practices, so the workflow can be recreated by future team members.
 One way to create a library is to make use of the recording feature in Webex Meetings to capture relevant information, and then participants can access it from anywhere on mobile, tablet, or laptop.
 Another useful tool is Webex Training, which can be used for live or on-demand training to keep employees across your company up to date on industry standards and department protocols.

 Workflows also work well when you can automate processes.
-With integrations between Webex Teams and multiple leading apps like Box, Salesforce, and Trello, you can keep projects moving seamlessly with notifications in the Webex Teams platform.
+With integrations between team collaboration tool, Webex Teams, and multiple leading apps like Box, Salesforce, and Trello, you can keep projects moving seamlessly with notifications in the Webex Teams platform.

 Most importantly, acknowledging that there is no one-size-fits-all approach to workflow will help keep expectations realistic and grounded.
 Engage in regular feedback with your team on what’s working well, adjust as needed, and see your team thrive as you use Cisco Webex for implementation.

 Start your free 30-day trial of Cisco Webex Teams today.

 Oct 07, 2019 — Rai Johnson